scyfar/scydventure/docs/src/dev-notes.md

 - It does not respect user edits on files
   - This is especially important to know then changing flags like the `preserve` setting in the [index.toml](https://packwiz.infra.link/reference/pack-format/index-toml/)

+## Release Action

+The automated release and publishing workflow is somewhat complicated due to the fact that I did not manage to get the proper trigger working.
+Usually I would've liked to use `on: { release: { types: [published] } }` but the asset data were not present.

+A workaround now is to have everything in one workflow, passing assets along and downloading the release notes with the GitHub CLI.